gooddavvy/gamification-js/README.md

 app.run(app.variables.port, () => console.log("server started"));
 ```

 If you click "Click me", it will log in the _terminal_ (**not** browser console), `Hello, you!`, and with that information, you should be able to tell what happens when you click "Click us".

-As you can see, with GamificationJS, you can let HTML buttons do things locally for you.
+As you can see, with GamificationJS, you can let HTML buttons do things locally for you, which can be very useful in certain web development situations. **Important Note**: To avoid conflicts and/or errors, _all GamificationJS button names/labels (whichever way you call it)_ **must** be unique.

 **How cool!**

-But the amazing part is that GamificationJS is 3D, not just a Streamlit equivalent for Node.js.
 Stay tuned!